-- Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities. - Level 2: Directly or indirectly observable inputs as of the reporting date through correlation with market data, including quoted prices for similar assets and liabilities in active markets and quoted prices in markets that are not active.
-Level 2 also includes assets and liabilities that are valued using models or other pricing methodologies that do not require significant judgment since the input assumptions used in the models, such as interest rates and volatility factors, are corroborated by readily observable data from actively quoted markets for substantially the full term of the financial instrument. - Level 3: Unobservable inputs that are supported by little or no market activity and reflect the use of significant management judgment.
+- Level 1: Ouoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities. - Level 2: Directly or indirectly observable inputs as of the reporting date through correlation with market data, including quoted prices for similar assets and liabilities in active markets and quoted prices in markets that are not active.
+Level 2 also includes assets and liabilities that are valued using models or other pricing methodologies that do not require significant judgment since the input assumptions used in the models, such as interest rates and volatility factors, are corroborated by readily observable data from actively quoted markets for substantially the full term of the financial instrument.

+• Level 3: Unobservable inputs that are supported by little or no market activity and reflect the use of significant management judgment.
 These values are generally determined using pricing models for which the assumptions utilize management's estimates of market participant assumptions.

-In determining fair value, the Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as considers counterparty credit risk in its assessment of fair value.
+In determining fair value, we utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as considers counterparty credit risk in our assessment of fair value.

-The carrying amounts of the Company's financial assets and liabilities, including cash and cash equivalents, accounts receivable, accounts payable, and accrued expenses as of January 3, 2015 and December 28, 2013, approximate fair value because of the short maturity of these instruments.
+The carrying amounts of our financial assets and liabilities, including cash and cash equivalents, accounts receivable, accounts payable, and accrued expenses as of January 2, 2016 and January 3, 2015, approximate fair value because of the short maturity of these instruments.

-As of January 3, 2015 and December 28, 2013, financial assets and liabilities measured and recognized at fair value on a recurring basis and classified under the appropriate level of the fair value hierarchy as described above was as follows (in thousands):
+As of January 2, 2016 and January 3, 2015, financial assets and liabilities measured and recognized at fair value on a recurring basis and classified under the appropriate level of the fair value hierarchy as described above was as follows (in thousands):

-As of January 3, 2015 As of December 28, 2013 Fair Value Measurements Fair Value Measurements Level 1 Level 2 Level 3 Total Level 1 Level 2 Level 3 Total Assets: Money market funds \$ 11,846 \$ 11,846 \$ 12,742 9 12,742 Liabilities: Earn-out liability \$ 1,423 \$ 1,423 \$ 63 24 \$ 624
+As of January 2, 2016 As of January 3, 2015 Fair Value M easurements Fair Value Measurements Level 1 Level 2 Level 3 Total Level 1 Level 2 Level 3 Total Assets: Money market funds \$ 9,212 \$ 9,212 \$11,846 \$11,846 Liabilities: Earn-out liability \$ 1,005 \$ 1,005 \$ 1,423 \$ 1,423

-The Company's Level 1 financial assets are money market funds whose fair values are based on quoted market prices.
-The Company does not have any Level 2 financial assets or liabilities.
+Our Level 1 financial assets are money market funds whose fair values are based on quoted market prices.
+We do not have any Level 2 financial assets or liabilities.
 The fair value of the earn-out liability arising from the acquisitions of RetinaLabs and Ocunetics is classified within Level 3 of the fair value hierarchy since it is based on significant unobservable inputs.
 The significant unobservable inputs include projected royalties and discount rates to present value the payments.
 A significant increase (decrease) in the projected royalty payments in isolation could result in a significantly higher (lower) fair value measurement and a significant increase (decrease) in the discount rate in isolation could result in a significantly lower (higher) fair value measurement.
-The fair value of the earn-out liability is calculated on a quarterly basis by the Company based on a collaborative effort of the Company's operations, finance and accounting groups based on additional information as it becomes available.
-We continue to generate revenues from our RetinaLabs acquisition and anticipate generating revenues from our Ocunetics transaction.
+The fair value of the earn-out liability is calculated on a quarterly basis based on a collaborative effort of our operations, finance and accounting groups based on additional information as it becomes available.
+Any change in the fair value adjustment is recorded in the consolidated statement of operations of that period.
+The decrease in re-measurement of the contingent earn-out was due to a decrease in expected future revenues to be generated from these acquisitions.
 Both of these deals were structured with an earn-out component.
-Our expectations of the future revenues to be generated from these deals have increased; we now anticipate increasing our payment under the earn-out conditions.
 The earn-out liability is included in accrued expenses and other long-term liabilities in the consolidated balance sheets.
 Any change in the fair value adjustment is recorded in the consolidated statements of operations.

-Charges related to fair value adjustments were \$1,258 thousand, \$355 thousand and \$215 thousand for the fiscal years 2014, 2013 and 2012, respectively
+Charges related to fair value adjustments were \$5 thousand, \$1,258 thousand and \$355 thousand for the fiscal years 2015, 2014 and 2013, respectively